Kailyn Lowry Weighs In On Jenelle Evans And The Future Of ‘Teen Mom 2’ Without Her

 “I definitely think that if the rest of us have enough stuff to kind of keep the franchise going and I hope that’s what happens.”

-MTV already has plans to replace Jenelle Evans on the show which is already filming for Season 9B.
-As previously reported by The Inquisitr, Jade Cline of MTV’s Teen Mom: Young and Pregnant is set to take her place.
+MTV already has plans to replace Jenelle Evans on the show, which is already filming for Season 9B.
+As previously reported by The Inquisitr, Jade Cline, of MTV’s Teen Mom: Young and Pregnant, is set to take her place.
 While a formal announcement has not been made by MTV, TMZ reported that MTV will be filming the Coffee Convos podcast in New York this weekend and that Jade will appear on the podcast and officially announce being cast on Teen Mom 2.

-The Ashley’s Reality Roundup was the first to announce that Jade would be joining the show 2 weeks ago.
-Reportedly, Jade started filming the same time as the other Teen Mom 2 cast members.
+The Ashley’s Reality Roundup was the first to announce that Jade would be joining the show two weeks ago.
+Reportedly, Jade started filming at the same time as the other Teen Mom 2 cast members.

 The Teen Mom 2 reunion special will air on MTV this Monday.
 Check out the video on TMZ to find out what else Kailyn Lowry and Lindsie Chrisley had to say.